Essential Zero Waste Swaps To Make At Home

 - Toothpaste tablets and powders are so popular.
 There’s a new range in store called Love Beauty Foods made right here in Australia.
 These are zero waste, 100% natural & preservative-free.
 The flavours are delicious with Turmeric Orange being my favourite.
 The Toothpaste and Toothpowder gently cleans and polishes your teeth while the anti-bacterial ingredients helps to promote oral health, cleaner teeth and a healthier, whiter smile whilst naturally strengthening enamel and detoxifying your mouth.
 There's no need for chemicals or added nasties.
 Plant power all the way!

 - Skincare is one of the hardest if you're trying to live a more eco-friendly lifestyle.
 Most skincare comes in plastic, so I try to choose glass options whenever I can.
-Weleda offers everything in glass and this brand is natural, organic, trusted, effective and affordable.
+Weleda offers skincare in glass and this brand is natural, organic, trusted, effective and affordable.
 I also love containers that I can reuse and the Skin Juice range has the prettiest and most colourful packaging.
-I have planted mini cactuses in these containers and they look hot!
+I have planted mini cactuses in these containers and they look great.

 - Cut up old towels into little round makeup remover pads.
-You can get at least 100 reusable pads out of one old towel, they last ages and can be thrown in the compost bin when they're old and tatty.
+You can get at least 100 reusable pads out of one old towel, they last ages and can be thrown in the compost bin when they're old and damaged.